Azure-Samples/acs-java-manage-azure-container-service-with-docker-swarm-orchestrator/README.md

 - java
 products:
 - azure
-services: Containerservice
+extensions:
-platforms: java
+- services: Containerservice
-author: yaohaizh
+- platforms: java
 ---

-## Getting Started with Containerservice - Manage Container Service With Docker Swarm Orchestrator - in Java ##
+# Getting Started with Containerservice - Manage Container Service With Docker Swarm Orchestrator - in Java #

   An Azure Container Services sample for managing a container service with Docker Swarm orchestration.